Clan MacLaren: Crest Badge

 The crest badge suitable for members of Clan to wear consists of the heraldic crest and slogan.
-The crest is: A lion's head erased Sable crowned with an antique crown of six (four visible) points, between two branches of laurel issuing from the Wreath at either side of the head both Proper Or.
+The crest is: A lion's head erased Sable crowned with an antique crown of six (four visible) points Or, between two branches of laurel issuing from the Wreath at either side of the head both Proper.
 The slogan within the crest badge is CREAG AN TUIRC, which translates from Scottish Gaelic as "The Boars Rock".

 Clan Badge

-The clan badge badge is a laurel branch.
+The clan badge is a laurel branch.

 Tartan

 The MacLaren tartan colors are dark green, navy blue, yellow, red and black.

 The MacLaren tartan was adopted by Scouts in 1921 for William de Bois Maclaren, who donated Gilwell Park to the Scouting Association.
 The MacLaren tartan was adopted by the Scouts as a way of honoring MacLaren for his donation to the Scouts and, as per World Organization of the Scout Movement, is worn by Scouts the world over.